lindforsrebecka-dot/16.03.2026-PROJECT/README.md

 **Finally, the **size of the dataset** may also limit the analysis**.
 Although the dataset includes **900 articles**, analysing a larger dataset or a longer time period could potentially reveal additional patterns.

 ## Conclusion

-This project analysed the emotional tone of 900 Guardian articles using the labMT 1.0 hedonometer.
-Sport and Culture articles tend to have slightly higher happiness scores, while World articles show lower values.
+This project analysed the emotional tone of **900** Guardian articles using the **labMT 1.0 hedonometer**. **Sport** and **Culture** articles tend to have slightly higher happiness scores, while **World** articles show lower values.

-Overall, the project demonstrates how computational sentiment analysis can help explore patterns in journalistic language while also highlighting the importance of interpreting lexicon-based results carefully.
+Overall, the project demonstrates how computational sentiment analysis can help explore patterns in journalistic language while also highlighting the importance of **interpreting lexicon-based results carefully**.

+## Credits

+- _Repo & Workflow lead_ - Garam Jeong
+- _Data acquisition lead_ - Shenru Wang
+- _Measurement lead_ - Rebecka Lindfors
+- _Stats & sampling lead_ - Gabriella Cohen
+- _Visualisation lead_ - Selin Tefic

 ## Citations